-This article contains our picks for the top things to do in Dublin, including free, nighttime, as well as family-friendly activities, updated for 2019.
+This article contains our picks for the top things to do in Dublin, including free, nighttime, as well as family-friendly activities.

 TOP 10 THINGS TO DO

 This is our top 10 list of the best things to do in Dublin, Ireland.

 Many of the items listed below are included for free or at a discount with the purchase of a Dublin tourist attraction discount pass.

 The tours that always seem to draw a crowd are hop on hop off bus tours.
 They’re great ways to get around a new city with a knowledgeable guide.

 But why not take a free walking tour?